hashicorp/design-system/website/docs/components/table/partials/content/link-usage.md

 Within a table, use `secondary` (`Foreground / Strong`) links as the default.

 Use `Body / 200 / Link` as the default typographic style within a table.
-This style increases the prominence a small amount to differentiate it from other string and non-interactive content.
+This style increases the prominence slightly to differentiate it from other text content.

 ![Link example](/assets/components/table/link-example.png)

 #### Multiple links

-If a table contains more than one column of links, consider using `Body / 200 / Link` for the most important link; usually the title of the row, ID, or other naming convention.
-For less important links use `Body / 200 / Regular` with an added underline in Figma.
+If a table contains more than one column of links, consider using `Body / 200 / Link` for the most important links; usually the title of the row, ID, or other naming convention.
+For less important links, use `Body / 200 / Regular` with an added underline in Figma.

 ![Multiple links within a table](/assets/components/table/multiple-links.png)